-All PTA core classes listed above are C+ to progress
+All PTA core classes listed above are C+ to progress.

-Note: Students taking PTA courses at the Lancaster Center will follow a unique schedule in order to meet the needs of the students enrolled in that program.
+Note: Students will follow a unique schedule specifically tailored to the evening format.

 Progression Through PTA Classes

 It is the ultimate goal of the Physical Therapist Assistant (PTA) Program to prepare its graduates for the National Licensure Examination.
 The core classes of the PTA program are designed to give the students the background knowledge that they will need to be successful in the field of physical therapy.
 In order to ensure that students are graduating from the PTA Program with the appropriate knowledge base, all PTA core classes have been designated as C+-to-Progress.
 This means that a final grade of C+ (77%) or higher must be obtained in all core classes in order to move on to subsequent classes.